Last Updated on June 11, 2023 by lindseymahoney

 5 | Condition & Stain the Picture Ledge

-If you built your ledge inside, I would recommend you complete these next steps outside or in a well-ventilated area.
+If you DIYed your frame shelf indoors, I recommend you complete these next steps outside or in a well-ventilated area.

-Before you begin staining, take a paintbrush and quickly apply a wood conditioner to your ledge.
-Paint on a thin coat and use a paper towel to wipe away any excess conditioner.
+Before applying any wood stain, take a paintbrush and quickly apply a wood conditioner to your ledge.
+Brush a thin coat and use a paper towel to wipe away any excess conditioner.

-This will help the stain to take evenly to the wood.
+This will help the stain to absorb evenly to the wood.
 Wait 30 minutes and then begin the staining process.

 I chose a light brown stain color called Special Walnut.
 I love how warm it looks without being too yellow-y.

-Shake up your stain mix and dip your paper towel into the mixture.
-Apply the stain to the board and then wipe off the access stain with a clean paper towel.
-I applied the stain about 2 feet at a time and then wiped it off.
+Shake the stain mix well and then use a rag (or paper towel) to apply the stain to the wood.
+Wipe the stain on the wood in even motions and then wipe off the access stain with a clean paper towel.
+When staining, I focused on an area of 2 feet at a time and then wiped it off.

 The more coats you apply, the darker your stain will become.
 For the picture ledge in my dining room, I applied 3 coats of stain.
 For my current project, I applied one coat and it looks great.
 Wait 2 hours for the stain to dry.

-You just built and stained your first picture ledge!
+You just built and stained your first picture frame Shelf!
 Congratulations!

-As you prepare to install your picture ledge, the first step will be to determine where it will hang.
+As you prepare to install your DIY frame shelf, the first step will be to determine where it will hang.
 Hold it up to the wall and place a level on the ledge to get it straight.

-Use a pencil to make the top of the ledge so you can place it in the same spot when you attach the screws.
+Use a pencil to mark the top of the ledge so you can place it in the same spot when you attach the screws.

-Next, you will need to find the studs.
-You can do this by using a stud finder or by knocking on the wall (what we did).
+Next, you will need to find the wall studs.
+The easiest way to find studs is by using a stud finder… we used the method of knocking on the wall.

-Use tape as a marker to show where each stud is located.
-Once marked, get your ledge back into position.
+Use painters tape as a marker to show where each stud is located.
+Once identified, hold the shelf back into position.
 Find the stud closest to the center, drill a pilot hole on the back of the ledge, then attached it to the wall with your screw.

-By starting in the middle of the ledge, you have the opportunity to straighten out the ledge if needed before you secure the next screw into the wall.
+By starting in the middle of the ledge, you have the opportunity to straighten out the shelf if needed before you secure the next screw into the wall.

-Having an extra set of hands during this part makes it a LOT easier to install.
+Having an extra set of hands for this part of DIY makes it a LOT easier to install.

-Attach the ledge to 3 or 4 studs (depending on the length of your ledge) and it will be very secure to the wall.
+Attach the ledge to 3 or 4 studs (depending on the length) and it will be very secure to the wall.
 Add your favorite family photos and this DIY project is complete!

 Isn’t it great?!

-For a cohesive look, I used all-black picture frames of all sizes.
+For a cohesive look, I used all-black picture frames that varied in size.
 For a more casual look, I overlapped the frames and leaned them against the wall.
+This floating shelf is perfect for photos or to display unique artwork.

 We eat most of our meals in the dining room and this wall of smiling faces makes me so happy.
 The picture ledge also makes a great gift for friends and family!